 - In March, Governor Raimondo issued an executive order suspending certain provisions of both the Open Meetings Act and the Access to Public Records Act.
 In response to an ACLU and Common Cause of RI letter calling on the Governor to revise the order, her office has since issued additional guidance to state agencies and municipalities that incorporates almost all of the recommendations proposed.
 As a follow up, the ACLU sent a letter to municipal leaders in RI urging them to ensure public bodies under their jurisdictions abide by the new standards for transparency.

 - When the EO suspending provisions of the APRA failed to expire after more than two months, seven open government organizations sent the Governor a letter calling on her to repeal the order in the interest of the public's right to know.
 As a result, all provisions of the EO, except for one that allows the Department of Health extra response time, have now expired and not been renewed.

-- The ACLU continues to monitor the state's actions in quarantining individuals and in RI's technological approach to contact tracing.
+- The ACLU continues to monitor the state's actions related to quarantining and related to RI's technological approach to contact tracing.
 In April, we wrote the state on behalf of one couple with homes in both RI and NY who travel back and forth every few weeks for chemotherapy treatments, and who face quarantine every time they return to Rhode Island.
 The letter raises concerns about the lack of due process procedures to challenge a quarantine order as well as the state's failure to have the infrastructure in place to ensure that people quarantined have access to food and other necessities.

-- The courts are currently open to hear pleas from arrestees and pre-trial detainees to reduce their bail, and they continue to hold judicial bypass hearings for minors seeking abortions.
-Certain non-emergency court matters have also resumed.
+- The courts are currently open for both emergency and some non-emergency court matters.
 For specific information, visit the RI Judiciary website.